A tool to focus on what you can control

-Second, individuals share theirs with a small group (3-4 people) – allow 3 min per person, one at a time.
-The team provides feedback to one another–allow 3-5 minutes per person.
+Second, individuals share theirs with a small group (3-4 people) – allow 3 minutes per person, one at a time.
+The team provides feedback to one another – allow 3-5 minutes per person.

 Lastly, facilitate a group discussion on what they’ve uncovered.
 Focus on identifying common themes and how it feels to reclaim their power by focusing on what they can control (their 15%).

 Judo is a metaphor for regaining power.
-When participants flip the canvas vertically, the powerless person is now in control.
+When participants flip the canvas, the powerless person is now in control.

 Leverage the powerful Judo metaphor when facilitating the exercise.
 Remind people to turn the power of our opponent in our favor.